shadowsocks/libQtShadowsocks/README.md

 - Table

-Because QCA doesn't release a Qt5 version, there is no elegant way to implement other encrypt methods.
+QCA just release their v2.1.0 a few weeks ago, which supports Qt5.
+I will look into QCA and add supports for other methods.

 Warning
 -------